 As parents, we understand that nothing is more important than the healthy growth and development of your child.

-When you suspect that your child is not hearing well or struggling to communicate, you’re looking for professional answers as well as a diagnosis and treatment process for your child that is as easy and stress-free as possible.
+When you suspect that your child is not hearing well, struggling to communicate, or lacking in language development, you will want to start looking for professional answers from a local pediatric audiologist capable of providing an accurate diagnosis and proper treatment for your child.

-Every step of Dr. Sally’s pediatric hearing care process is designed to be friendly, welcoming, and relaxing for you and your child, allowing us to provide more accurate testing results and the best possible solutions while ensuring that your child keeps a smile on his or her face the whole time.
+Every step of the pediatric hearing test used by Dr. Sally is designed to be friendly, welcoming, and relaxing for you and your child.
+Her approach to hearing tests for kids leads to more accurate testing results, which lead to the best possible solutions.

 01. Otitis Media

 Otitis media is the most common cause of hearing loss in children.
 It involves inflammation of the middle ear, just behind the eardrum and often into the Eustachian tube between the middle ear and the back of the throat.

 Because it is smaller and less angled in children than it is in adults, the Eustachian is easily blocked, leading to the fluid buildup that can cause “conductive” hearing loss.
 Infectious otitis media is often easier to detect since an earache and fever are often involved.

 Seeking treatment for otitis media as early as possible, which sometimes includes the insertion of tubes to help with drainage, helps prevent permanent damage to your child’s hearing.

 At around 16 weeks in the womb, most fetuses have already developed their hearing, but some people are born with hearing difficulties or “congenital” hearing loss.
 Genetic conditions account for 50% or more of congenital hearing loss cases.